ucb-bar/chipyard/docs/Simulation/Software-RTL-Simulation.rst

 your SoC that will fire assertions when wrong Tilelink messages are sent.
 However, these modules can significantly slow down the speed of your RTL simulation.

-You can simply remove these modules by adding the below line into your config.
+These modules are added to the SoC as a default and users have to manually remove these modules by adding the below line into your config.

 .. code-block:: scala